 Protein Misfolding Diseases .
 Neurodegeneration .
-Prion-Like Protein Spreading Huntington’s Disease .
+Cell-to-Cell Protein Spreading Huntington’s Disease .
 Organotypic Slice Cultures .
-Human Neuron Cultures
+Human Cell Cultures

 Neuronal Development and Degeneration

 The aim of our research is to reveal the role and mechanism of cell-to-cell spreading of potential toxic proteins in neurodegenerative disorders.

 In neurodegenerative diseases the nervous system gets progressively altered.
 Impaired structure and function, due to degeneration of neural cells, results in severe behavioural disabilities and often death of the patient.